DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/02b-install-on-linux-centos.markdown

 ---
 layout: post
-title: "How to install Docker on Linux Centos 8"
+title: "How to install Docker on Linux CentOS"
 lang: docker
 categories:
 - Containerization